aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Runs the Density-based spatial clustering of applications with noise (`DBSCAN <https://en.wikipedia.org/wiki/DBSCAN>`_) algorithm [Ester *et al*, 1996] to perform interactive density-based clustering of localisation data.

 This plugin is a modification of the ``OPTICS`` plugin.
 The DBSCAN algorithm predates the OPTICS algorithm.
 The difference is that localisations are processed in arbitrary order.
 In OPTICS the algorithm tracks how reachable points are from each other and links more reachable points first.
 DBSCAN does not make this distinction.
-As per OPTICS the DBSCAN algorithm each point in the data is analysed to determine the number of neighbours within a specified `radius`.
+As per OPTICS the DBSCAN algorithm analyses each point in the data to determine the number of neighbours within a specified `radius`.
 A minimum number of points (`MinPoints`) is specified which describes the number of points required to form a cluster.

 Processing starts from an arbitrary unprocessed point.
 The neighbours are computed as points within the `radius`.
-If the neighbourhood satisfies `MinPoints` then a new cluster is created.
+If the neighbourhood satisfies `MinPoints` (defined as a core point) then a new cluster is created.
 The neighbours that are reachable from a core point are added to the cluster and put in a queue to be processed.
 Processing occurs in arbitrary order.
 When no more points are reachable from core points in the cluster then a new unprocessed point is chosen.

 The DBSCAN algorithm requires parameters `radius` and `MinPoints`.
 The run-time of the algorithm depends on `radius`.
 If set to the maximum distance between any two points in the data then the run-time is asymptomatically quadratic as each neighbourhood returns all the points.
 The `MinPoints` parameter is recommended to be double the number of dimensions: for 2D localisation data that is 4.